-I’ve written a detailed post over at 10 Minute Dinners on cooking Crock Pot Taco Meat.
-I now do it no other way, and there’s rarely a time when I don’t have some ready for a quick Mexican themed meal.
+There’s rarely a time now when I don’t have some protein ready for a quick Mexican themed meal.
 I love it!

 Remember, I encourage you to cook your ground beef in bulk because there is no difference in the time that it takes to cook one pound versus five pounds, yet the sanity saving factor of having quick meals to grab helps us conquer meal time mountain, and saves us money at the same time.

-For those that don’t have a crock pot or aren’t ready to try this yet, another option is to use your double boiler.
+For those that don’t have a crock pot or aren’t ready to try this yet, another option is to use your double boiler to eliminate fat.